Conference key agreement in a quantum network

 In quantum conference key agreement (QCKA), N users aim to establish a common and identical secret key for group-wide encryption.
-There are two main approaches to achieve this when the group of users are connected in a network as depicted in Figure~\ref{fig:concept}.
-The first method involves obtaining bi-partite entangled states from which secure pair-wise keys are generated using standard QKD~\cite{wengerowsky_entanglement-based_2018}.
-This set of keys can then be used to produce the conference key by performing a bit-wise XOR operation on the individual keys---we will refer to this as the `2QKD' approach.
-A more resource-efficient method, referred to as `NQKD', leverages multi-partite entanglement to obtain the conference key directly from a GHZ state supplied to all participating users.
-This approach can outperform the 2QKD scheme by consuming up to N$-1$ fewer network resources in constrained quantum networks~\cite{epping_multi-partite_2017,hahn_limitations_2022}.
-QCKA was recently demonstrated in a four-user NQKD scenario where a four-photon GHZ state was directly transmitted over up to 50~km of telecom fibre~\cite{proietti_experimental_2021}.
+Using standard two-party QKD schemes, this can be achieved by generating a set of N-1 pair-wise keys either via prepare-and-send schemes or via shared entangled Bell pairs~\cite{wengerowsky_entanglement-based_2018, joshi_trusted_2020}.
+The set of keys can then be used to algorithmically generate the conference key by performing a bit-wise XOR operation on the individual keys---we will refer to this as the `2QKD' approach.
+If the participating users are part of a network as depicted in Figure~\ref{fig:concept}, a more resource-efficient protocol called `NQKD' leverages multi-partite entanglement to obtain conference key bits directly from GHZ states supplied to all participating users.
+NQKD can outperform the 2QKD scheme by consuming up to N$-1$ times fewer network resources in constrained quantum networks~\cite{epping_multi-partite_2017,hahn_limitations_2022-1}.
+QCKA was recently demonstrated in a four-user NQKD scenario where a four-photon GHZ state was transmitted over up to 50~km of telecom fibre~\cite{proietti_experimental_2021}.
 However, a direct comparison showing the experimental resource advantage over the 2QKD approach in a quantum network has not yet been achieved.

-In this work we demonstrate a genuine network advantage of QCKA when exploiting multi-partite entanglement by using a six-photon graph state to emulate a non-trivially connected six-user network.
-We use the graph state shown in Figure~\ref{fig:concept} and so-called network coding techniques~\cite{hein_multiparty_2004,hahn_quantum_2019, adcock_mapping_2020}, which involve local operations, quantum measurements and classical communication to alter the connectivity of the network.
-This allows network users to conduct the two alternative QCKA techniques to reveal the direct resource advantage of using a multi-partite protocol.
+In this work we consider the scenario of multi-user conference key agreement in a small-scale quantum network, as illustrated in Figure~\ref{fig:concept}.
+The network comprises six users: Alice and three Bobs distil a secure conference key, while two non-participants, Charlie and Debbie, facilitate the operation of the network.
+This scenario, wherein participants of a protocol are indirectly connected via other non-participating users, is expected to naturally occur in future multi-node quantum networks that generate large-scale entanglement in the background.
+In order to efficiently distribute entanglement resources to requesting parties, we will use so-called network coding techniques~\cite{hein_multiparty_2004,hahn_quantum_2019,adcock_mapping_2020} which involve local operations, quantum measurements and classical communication to alter the network connectivity.
+Using this network we implement the two QCKA approaches, i.e., NQKD and 2QKD, to demonstrate the resource advantage when using the multi-partite-entanglement-enabled protocol.